-Endemic to the Big Island, ‘alalā mainly inhabited upland ‘ōhi‘a forests on Mauna Loa and Hualalai, eating native fruits as well as insects, mice and sometimes nestlings of small birds.
-The species was once abundant, according to the U.S. Fish and Wildlife Service, but that changed dramatically in the late 19th and early 20th centuries.
+Endemic to the Island of Hawaii, ‘alalā mainly inhabited upland ‘ōhi‘a forests on Mauna Loa and Hualalai, eating native fruits as well as insects, mice and sometimes nestlings of small birds.
+The species was once abundant, according to the U.S. Fish and Wildlife Service, but that changed in the late 19th and early 20th centuries.

 The crows were already in decline when coffee and fruit farmers began shooting them in the 1890s, due largely to disease, predation by invasive mammals, and loss of suitable habitat to grazing and logging.
 Only 50 to 100 were believed to exist by the 1980s, and the last two vanished from their territory in South Kona in 2002.

 While that meant the ‘alalā was extinct in the wild, the species avoided full-blown extinction thanks to a captive-breeding program that had begun years earlier.
-Scientists actually released 27 of those captive-bred birds in the 1990s, hoping to help the remaining wild population hold on, but that didn't turn out very well.
-All but six died or disappeared — many succumbing to disease or a natural predator, the Hawaiian hawk — and the survivors were taken back into captivity.
+Scientists released 27 of those captive-bred birds in the 1990s, hoping to help the remaining wild population hold on, but that didn't turn out very well.
+All but six of those crows died or disappeared — many succumbing to disease, or to predators like the Hawaiian hawk — and the survivors were taken back into captivity.

 "Decades of intensive management by the Three Mountain Alliance watershed partnership have led to the preservation of some of the most intact native-dominated wet and mesic forest on windward Hawai‘i Island, known as Pu‘u Maka‘ala Natural Area Reserve,” says Jackie Gaudioso-Levita, project coordinator of the ‘Alalā Project.
 The area around Puʻu Makaʻala also has the lowest densities of Hawaiian hawks on the island, reducing the threat of aerial predators.